 New Clothes and Brightly Colored Laundry

 New clothing tends to bleed, so make sure to wash them separately from your other laundry for the first few times.
 Brightly colored items should never be washed with dark laundry or whites, as the bright colors can bleed onto the whites, potentially ruining them.

 Additionally, clothing and fabrics with dark dyes can darken brightly colored garments.
 Always separate new items by color, fabric type, and other factors to prevent any color transfer or damage to your clothing.

 How ZIPS Can Help

 Properly sorting and separating your laundry can help keep your clothing looking fresh and new for longer.
 At ZIPS, we understand the importance of taking care of your garments.
-That’s why we offer professional cleaning services that include proper sorting and separating of your clothing to prevent color transfer and damage.
+That’s why we offer professional cleaning services, like our Wash N Fold and Laundered & Pressed services, that include proper sorting and separating of your clothing to prevent color transfer and damage.

 If you’re short on time or want to ensure your clothes are handled professionally, try using a cleaning service like ZIPS.
 We take pride in treating your garments with the utmost care to maximize their longevity and keep you looking your best every day of the week.
 Visit our website for more ZIPS tips and to find a location near you.
 Trust ZIPS to keep your clothes looking their best!